cranklin/Nuclear-Facebook-Poke-Bot/README.md

 Nuclear-Facebook-Poke-Bot
 =========================

-Facebook Poke Bot is easy to use and automatically "pokes back" everybody that pokes you.
+Facebook Poke Bot is easy to use and automatically "pokes" AND "pokes back" everybody.
 Written in Python and PHP.